-Operating segments are determined on the basis of financial information reported to the Directors which is at the Company level.
+Operating segments are determined on the basis of financial information reported to the Directors which are at the Group level.
 Accordingly, the Company is treated as one operating segment.

 Therefore, management identified the Company as having only one reportable segment.
 The financial results from this reportable segment are equivalent to the financial statements of the Company as a whole.
 Geographical sales information and customer concentration is disclosed below to assist in the understanding of the Company.